 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My standard fee for face to face counselling is £50 per hour.
-All skype/phone sessions are payable at £40 per session.
+My standard fee for counselling is £50 per hour.
 Sessions are payable at the end of each session by cash or prior to sessions via bank transfer.
-Some clients prefer to pay for several sessions in advance and I offer a 10% discount on pre-paid blocks of 10 sessions

 WHERE DO THE SESSIONS TAKE PLACE?

-I currently provide individual face to face, Skype and phone therapy sessions.
-Face-to-face sessions are available in North London (I have rooms in N7 and NW5) and at other locations by arrangement.
-I currently have some availability on Thursday evenings.
+I currently provide individual face to face, online and phone therapy sessions.
+Face-to-face sessions are available in N7 and NW5.
 Please contact me to arrange an initial session.